 - Students should promptly notify all instructors of any reason for their absences.
 Students should follow the Pre-Pandemic Standard for missed classes.

 - Students who miss class for any issue requiring a doctor’s visit, including COVID-related issues, must present documentation to have it counted as an excused absence.

 - Complete the Student Self-Report Portal using the above link.

 If you need to schedule a vaccination, booster, or COVID-19 test, the Mississippi Department of Health’s website lists testing sites and vaccine sites in Mississippi.
 Additional information is available on the MS State Department of Health (link above) COVID-19 Resource Center website.

 COVID-19 testing is available on campus at the Rowan Hall Health Services Center.

 STAYING SAFE ON CAMPUS

-- Calendar: The academic calendar will reflect our transition to normal modes of operation, including traditional holidays.
+- Calendar: The academic calendar will reflect normal modes of operation, including traditional holidays.